-I like to spend time in the Upper Peninsula of Michigan--and am there right now!--cruising timber for the Forest Service.
-I've got a bit of experience fighting wildfire.
-My pair of White’s Smokejumpers have a few stories to tell...I've Kayaked the Pictured Rocks National Lakeshore, and love spending time in the Porcupine Mountains; with Hemlocks some 180’ tall and 3’ in diameter, there really is much at which to marvel in the Porkies.
-It remains the most beautiful length of woods I’ve ever had the pleasure through which to walk.
+I love to spend time in the Upper Peninsula of Michigan...And I'm there right now!
+I've Kayaked the Pictured Rocks National Lakeshore, and love spending time in the Porcupine Mountains; with Hemlocks some 180’ tall and 3’ in diameter, there really is much at which to marvel in the Porkies.
+It remains the most beautiful length of woods through which I’ve ever had the pleasure to walk.

 I took a week-long mountaineering course in Washington’s North Cascades through Outward Bound, which covered rudimentary roped travel and mountain ambulation techniques.
 We had two great guides, and were lucky enough to have the regional director along as well, himself an accomplished mountain guide.
 Spent a week at treeline, getting basic instruction in anchor building, knots, and actual climbing.
 We got 5 inches of snow in a two-day period, in early September; snowflakes like drink coasters.
 We had a bunch of fun in the good ol’ Black Diamond ‘mids.
 It was a blast.